Corporate Governance

 Audit and Risk Committee

-The Audit and Risk Committee meets at least three times a year to coincide with the reporting and audit cycle.
+The Audit and Risk Committee meets at least four times a year to coincide with the reporting and audit cycle.
 The Committee’s responsibilities include monitoring the financial integrity of the financial statements of the Mereo Group, communication with the Group’s auditor, reviewing the effectiveness of Mereo Group’s internal control systems and risk management systems and overseeing the process for managing risks across the Mereo Group.
 The Audit and Risk Committee will meet at least once per year with the Group’s independent accountant without the Mereo Group’s senior management being present.
 The Audit and Risk Committee focuses in particular on compliance with legal requirements, accounting standards and the rules of the SEC and ensuring that an effective system of internal financial control is maintained.
-The ultimate responsibility for reviewing and approving the annual report and accounts and the half-yearly reports, remains with the Board of Directors of Mereo BioPharma.
+The ultimate responsibility for reviewing and approving the annual report and accounts, remains with the Board of Directors of Mereo BioPharma.

 Download the Mereo BioPharma Group plc Audit and Risk Committee Terms of Reference